emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: kolodner92.html

+    A stable heap is a storage that is managed automatically using garbage collection, manipulated using atomic transactions, and accessed using a uniform storage model.
+These features enhance reliability and simplify programming by preventing errors due to explicit deallocation, by masking failures and concurrency using transactions, and by eliminating the distinction between accessing temporary storage and permanent storage.
+Stable heap management is useful for programming language for reliable distributed computing, programming languages with persistent storage, and object-oriented database systems.
+Many applications that could benefit from a stable heap (e.g., computer-aided design, computer-aided software engineering, and office information
+    systems) require large amounts of storage, timely responses for transactions, and high availability.
+We present garbage collection and recovery algorithms for a stable heap implementation that meet these goals and are appropriate for stock hardware.
+The collector is incremental: it does not attempt to collect the whole heap at once.
+The collector is also atomic: it is coordinated with the recovery system to prevent problems when it moves and modifies objects .
+The time for recovery is independent of heap size, and can be shortened using checkpoints.

 * .. _LK98:

   Per-Åke Larson & Murali Krishnan.
 1998. "`Memory Allocation for Long-Running Server Applications <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.45.1947&rep=rep1&type=pdf>`_".
 ACM.
 ISMM'98 pp. 176--185.

   .. abstract: lk98.html

+    Prior work on dynamic memory allocation has largely neglected long-running server applications, for example, web servers and mail servers.
+Their requirements differ from those of one-shot applications like compilers or text editors.
+We investigated how to build an allocator that is not only fast and memory efficient but also scales well on SMP machines.
+We found that it is not sufficient to focus on reducing lock contention.
+Only limited improvement can be achieved this way; higher speedups require a reduction in cache misses and cache invalidation traffic.
+We then designed and prototyped a new allocator, called Lkmalloc, targeted for both traditional applications and server applications.
+    LKmalloc uses several subheaps, each one with a separate set of free lists and memory arena.
+A thread always allocates from the same subheap but can free a block belonging to any subheap.
+A thread is assigned to a subheap by hashing on its thread ID.
+We compared its performance with several other allocators on a server-like, simulated workload and found that it indeed scales well and is quite fast but could use memory more efficiently.

 * .. _LH83: